Praneet4042/TheForgottenHouse/README.md

 ### Theme Dual Interpretation
 The game interprets both jam themes simultaneously through a single mechanic (the lantern), making the design cohesive and elegant rather than forcing two separate systems to justify the themes.

+### Dynamic Interactable Object System
+All interactable objects in the game use a unified **dynamic interaction system**.
+When the player approaches an object with the lantern turned ON, the object begins to glow using Quick Outline and a world-space prompt appears.
+The prompt smoothly rotates to face the player camera from any angle using the FloatingText system.

+This ensures players can easily identify interactable objects without breaking immersion, while still maintaining the dark and tense atmosphere of the game.

+### Cinematic Escape Animation
+The game concludes with a **Cinemachine-driven cinematic sequence** rather than a simple fade-out.
+When the player unlocks the final exit, the camera transitions into a scripted animation showing the character escaping the haunted house.
+This cinematic ending adds narrative payoff and elevates the overall production value of the game jam project.

 ---

 ## ⏳ Timeline